Sign In

 The Yoga Alliance is led by executives and is governed by a board of directors.
 Committees help carry out specific functions, and a public charity promotes broader access to yoga.
 The YA became an official organization in 1999.

-What Does Yoga Alliance Certified Mean?
+What is a Yoga Alliance Certification?

 For yoga schools and instructors, one of the most important things YA does is set standards.
 YA is not actually a certifying organization.
 It does not provide training or certifications.
 Instead, it offers standards that allow instructors and schools to self-regulate.